How To Soundproof a Garage or Bar

 Sound Test Example

-We have put together a video which shows you the effectiveness of Rockwool insulation and acoustic grade plasterboard.
+We have put together a video which shows you the effectiveness of acoustic Rockwool insulation, and acoustic grade plasterboard.
 Hopefully this video will give you a good idea of what you require when learning how to soundproof a garage or bar.
+We have also tried to measure the dB of each stage, which we have put into a table near the end of the page.

 Speaker used in the Video

 The sound device used in the video is a Dove Bluetooth Speaker (Model number BTS-06).
 It has a distance range 10 meters, and a frequency range of 2.402 – 2.48GHz.
-Maximum output of this speaker is 2W, or 3.58dBM (RF max)
+Maximum output of this speaker is 2W, or 3.58dBM (RF max).
+There were no power outlet sockets when starting the project, which is why we opted for a battery powered speaker.

 Song used in the Video